bakercp/PacketSerial/README.md

 10  // The new line character (\n).
 ```

 This is much more compact but can create problems when the user wants to send a _packet_ of data.
 If the user wants to send a packet consisting of two values such as 255 and 10, we run into problems if we also use the new line ('\n' ASCII 10) character as a packet boundary.
 This essentially means that the receiver will incorrectly think that a new packet is beginning when it receives the _value_ of 10.
 Thus, to use this more compact form of sending bytes while reserving one value for a packet boundary marker.
 Several unambiguous packet boundary marking encodings exist, but one with a small predictable overhead is called [Consistent Overhead Byte Stuffing](http://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing).
 For a raw packet of length `SIZE`, the maximum encoded buffer size will only be `SIZE + SIZE / 254 + 1`.
 This is significantly less than ASCII encoding and the encoding / decoding algorithm is simple and fast.
-In it's default mode, the COBS encoding process simply removes all _zeros_ from the packet, allowing the sender and receiver to use the value of _zero_ as a packet boundary marker.
+In its default mode, the COBS encoding process simply removes all _zeros_ from the packet, allowing the sender and receiver to use the value of _zero_ as a packet boundary marker.

 ## PacketSerial